All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I know if my symptoms are normal or gastroparesis?

 Normal GLP-1 adjustment includes mild nausea, feeling full sooner, occasional bloating, and mild constipation that improves over weeks.
-Gastroparesis-level concern arises when you cannot eat even small meals without severe distress, experience persistent vomiting, lose weight unexpectedly, or see no improvement over 4-6 weeks.
+Gastroparesis-level concern arises when you can't eat even small meals without severe distress, experience persistent vomiting, lose weight unexpectedly, or see no improvement over 4-6 weeks.
 When in doubt, contact your provider.

 Does the gastroparesis risk mean GLP-1 medications are unsafe?